aroaxinping/aroaxinping/README.md

 <div align="center">

-I'm in it for the moment "huh" becomes "oh, that's why."
+I'm in it for the moment "huh" becomes "oh, that's why."<br>
 Statistically normal, personally an outlier.

 </div>